shi4238/welcome-api/README.md

 ## Accessing
 - Clone the repo
 - do: dotnet run
-- server will start probably on port 5000,5001
+- server will start by default  on port 5000,5001 based on launchsettings
 - access the api at https://localhost:5001/api/v1/WeatherForecast
 - metadata endpoint is at https://localhost:5001/api/v1/WeatherForecast/metadata